Whether you’re a small boutique owner or a super-sized online store, having a digital marketing strategy is crucial for your success online.

 If there are goodie bags, or giveaways happening during the event you can always ask to either be included as a prize or put a leaflet or a couple of vouchers into the goodie bags to help encourage people to check out your store.

 Before and after the event post a blog about the event on your website.
 Talk about the event, why you were there and what the event was for.
-This will help your company appear in local search results and get local customers supporting your store.
+This will help your company appear in local search results and get local customers to support your store.

 17. Get involved with influencers